Meet the Team

 Jessica Musselwhite, M.A. is the i2a program coordinator senior.
 Her role on the i2a team involves fiscal management, event coordination, and administrative assistance for the i2a and the Instructional Design and Technology (IDT) teams.
 Prior to this role, Jessica was the general manager of Flowerbooking, an entertainment booking agency in Chicago, IL.
 Jessica brings to her i2a role an extensive background in administration and a wide range of experiences working in the arts.
 Before coming to i2a, Jessica obtained her B.A. in Art History and Humanities here at the University of Louisville and her M.A. in Arts Administration and Nonprofit Management from the School of the Art Institute of Chicago.
 Email Jessica if you have questions or comments regarding i2a.

-Kimberly Smith is the graduate assistant for Ideas to Action.
-Her role on the i2a team involves assisting with events, coordinating i2a website updates, and generating reports and documents.
-She brings to her position experience as an undergraduate writing tutor and as a student assistant for an academic dean.
-Kimberly is a first year graduate student in the College of Education & Human Development’s College Student Personnel program.
-Before coming to the University of Louisville, Kimberly obtained her B.A. in Anthropology at Indiana University.
-Email Kimberly if you have questions or comments regarding i2a.
+Indigo Cornelison is the graduate assistant for the Quality Enhancement Plan.
+Her role on the QEP team involves assisting with events, coordinating QEP website updates, and generating reports and documents.
+She brings to her position experience as an AmeriCorps VISTA Outreach Coordinator for 55,000 Degrees and a multitude of student leadership roles as an undergraduate.
+Indigo is a first year graduate student in the College of Education & Human Development’s College Student Personnel program.
+Before coming to the University of Louisville, Indigo obtained her B.S. in Accounting at the University of Kentucky.
+Email Indigo if you have questions or comments regarding the QEP.